Short Answer

 Contract Snapshot

-The provided page content: "When will Apple announce foldable iPhone?
-Odds & Predictions" does not contain the detailed contract rules, YES/NO resolution triggers, key dates, or special settlement conditions for the Kalshi market.
-Therefore, it is not possible to extract and summarize this information.
+The provided page content consists solely of the market title: "When will Apple announce foldable iPhone?
+Odds & Predictions."
+This text does not contain the specific contract rules, resolution criteria for YES or NO outcomes, key dates/deadlines, or any special settlement conditions.
+Therefore, I cannot extract and summarize the requested information from the given content.

 Available Contracts